Financial-Times/origami-webhooks/README.md

 ## Requirements

-In order to run this Origami Webhooks, you'll need to have [Node.js](https://nodejs.org/en/) 8.x, [npm](https://www.npmjs.com/) installed globally.
+In order to run this service, you'll need to have [Node.js](https://nodejs.org/en/) 8.x, [npm](https://www.npmjs.com/) installed globally.

 You will also need to install `serverless`:
 ```